 The Video Timing & System Reference Instrument provides measurements that enable you to assess the timing quality of the input relative to a selected reference.
 If necessary, you can then set timing offsets against which to measure.
-The measurements and adjustment tools available depend on the current operating mode of the unit and whether the inputs are received from an IP ST 2022-6 or IP ST 2110 system, as summarized in the following table.
+The measurements and adjustment tools available depend on the current operating mode of the unit and whether the inputs are received from as summarized in the following table.